gxelab/gxelab.github.io/index.md

 nav_order: 1
 ---

-### Functional Genomics and Evolutionary Ecology Group
+### Functional Genomics × Evolutionary Ecology Lab

 <br/>

-Welcome to GxE<sup>2</sup> Lab.
+Welcome to GxE Lab.
 We study the function and evolution of cis-regulatory elements and trans-regulatory factors involved in gene expression regulation, and the role of gene expression variation in genome evolution and environmental adaption.

 If you are interested in joining the group as a master/PhD student or postdoctoral fellow, please do not hesitate to contact us (hong_zhang@lzu.edu.cn).